bgoonz/UsefulResourceRepo2.0/MY_REPOS/a-whole-bunch-o-gatsby-templates/gatsby-plugin-remove-console/README.md

 module.exports = {
   plugins: [
     {
-      resolve: 'gatsby-plugin-remove-console',
+      resolve: "gatsby-plugin-remove-console",
       options: {
-        exclude: ['error', 'warn'], // <- will be removed all console calls except these }
+        exclude: ["error", "warn"], // <- will be removed all console calls except these },
-    }
+    },
-  ]
+  ],
 };
 ```